dk21csb0b13/shipping-logistics-management-dbms/README.md

 # shipping-logistics-management-dbms
 The Shipping and Logistics Management DBMS is a comprehensive database management system designed to streamline and optimize the operations of a shipping and logistics company.
 This project provides a scalable and efficient solution for managing shipments, tracking packages, monitoring fleet operations, and much more.

-Features
+# FEATURES
+#USER MANAGEMENT
-User Management: Secure authentication and authorization system for different user roles (admin, staff, clients).
+: Secure authentication and authorization system for different user roles (admin, staff, client
+#Shipment Management:
-Shipment Management: Create, track, and manage shipments, including pickup and delivery details.
+Create, track, and manage shipments, including pickup and delivery details.
 Inventory Management: Monitor and manage the inventory of products and packaging materials.
+#Fleet Management:
-Fleet Management: Track and manage the company's vehicles, including maintenance schedules.
+Track and manage the company's vehicles, including maintenance schedules.
 Route Optimization: Optimize shipping routes for maximum efficiency and cost savings.
 Financial Management: Track expenses, revenue, and generate financial reports.
 Reporting and Analytics: Generate detailed reports and analytics for informed decision-making.